‘General Hospital’ Thursday Spoilers: Laura And Curtis Share Updates With Hayden

 For example, as The Inquisitr has previously noted, it’s been speculated for some time now that perhaps it will soon be revealed that Nikolas is still alive.
 If he is alive, viewers suspect that perhaps Hayden already knows that.

 Unfortunately, General Hospital spoilers don’t reveal anything too juicy about where this heads next.
-SheKnows Soaps details that next week, Jax and Hayden will catch up, and viewers will see Laura reaching out to Ava soon too.
+SheKnows Soaps details that next week, Jax and Hayden will catch up, and viewers will see Laura reaching out to Ava soon, too.

 It's time Ava had a face-to-face with Ryan.
 Is there anything she can do to stop him from contacting her further?